 When we meet in person, I will do an inspection of the home and we can discuss staging.
-In many cases, it is a definite plus to getting the home show ready.
-However, there are options to do the staging yourself, staging just before pictures/videos using your own items, and full-scale staging.
+In some cases, it is a definite plus to getting the home show ready.
+However, there are options to do the staging yourself, staging just before pictures/videos using your own items, full-scale staging, and even digital staging.
 After the inspection we will come up with a game plan that works best for your situation and budget.

 6. Do you have a marketing strategy for today’s buyers?

-You are correct.
+Yes!
 The way we market homes for sale has changed in the last few years due to the fact that more buyers are shopping online first.
-However, different areas and different price ranges require some subtle changes to the marketing tactics.
+However, different areas and different price ranges require some subtle changes to marketing tactics.
 I will sit down with you to discuss the best options for your situation.
 You may also read my blog post about marketing a home for sale in today’s digital home buyer atmosphere.